Edie Huggins: Death

 Edie Huggins died of lung cancer on July 29, 2008, at the age of 72.
 She was survived by her two children, Hastings Edward Huggins and Laurie Linn.
 A memorial service held at Huggins's church, Bright Hope Baptist Church, in North Philadelphia was attended by many members of Philadelphia's media.
-She is interred at Mausoleum of Peace 75 of West Laurel Hill Cemetery in Bala Cynwyd.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.